litmuschaos/litmus-docs/website/docs/concepts/probes.md

 </tr>
 <tr>
   <th>Notes</th>
   <td>The <code>.httpProbe/inputs.method.post.bodyPath</code> This field is used in case of complex POST request in which the body spans multiple lines, the bodyPath attribute can be used to provide the path to a file consisting of the same.
-This file can be made available to the experiment pod via a ConfigMap resource, with the ConfigMap name being defined in the ChaosEngine OR the ChaosExperiment CR.</td>
+This file can be made available to the fault pod via a ConfigMap resource, with the ConfigMap name being defined in the ChaosEngine OR the ChaosExperiment CR.</td>
 </tr>
 </table>